 All ideas in an entry shall be the original written expression of the entrant, save only for attributed quotations, and shall not infringe any third party’s intellectual property rights, violate privacy or publicity rights, or contain any libellous, defamatory, obscene or otherwise unlawful or objectionable content.
 An entry shall not have previously been published, or submitted elsewhere for publication prior to March 2021.

 To be eligible, essays must be received before 8:00 pm EST (Eastern Time) on December 1, 2020.
 Entries will be acknowledged with automated reply following receipt.

 Friends of Canadian Broadcasting will not enter into communication with entrants, other than to acknowledge receipt of an entry at the time of submission.

 The Selection Committee will award one prize of $10,000 for the best overall essay from among all eligible entries received.

-The Selection Committee will award one additional prize of $2,500 for the best essay submitted by an eligible entrant who at the time of entry is, or at any time during the same calendar year, was a student of a journalism programme at a recognized post-secondary institution.
-Entrants meeting the post-secondary journalism student criterion who wish to be considered for the second prize must self-identify at the time of entry in order to be eligible.
+The Selection Committee will award one additional Student prize of $2,500 for the best essay submitted by an eligible entrant who at the time of entry is, or at any time during the same calendar year, was a student at a recognized post-secondary institution.
+Entrants meeting the post-secondary student criterion who wish to be considered for the second prize must self-identify at the time of entry in order to be eligible.
 Such entrants must specify the name of their post-secondary institution and may be required to provide proof of status if selected as a winner.

 Friends of Canadian Broadcasting may publish the winning essay(s), as well as the name and the biographical sketch submitted by the winning entrant(s), in any medium, including electronically over the Internet, at a time of its choosing after the Award is announced.
 Each winner is required to grant a licence or assignment to this effect.